In the world of crowdfunding, there’s no such thing as a sure thing.

 If the creator doesn’t have a track record of product development and delivery, approach with caution.

-If the creator doesn’t have a track record of successful product development and delivery, approach with caution.
+If the creator doesn’t have a track record of successful product development and delivery, you should approach with caution.
 We’re not saying you shouldn’t back the project (giving young startups/inventors/entrepreneurs a chance to prove themselves is a fundamental part of crowdfunding!), but if you do, be prepared for potential delays.
 If a creator hasn’t completed a similar project before, chances are good that they’ll run into hiccups somewhere along the line.
 Nothing ever goes perfectly.

 For these reasons, second-generation projects are usually no-brainers to back — i.e., projects in which the creator successfully delivered a product to backers, and has returned to Kickstarter to raise funds for the production of a new-and-improved version.
 It generally means that the creator has already ironed out all the first generation’s design problems, and knows exactly what needs to happen for a successful manufacturing run.
 These are the projects you can toss money at with confidence — but that doesn’t mean you should pledge support and then never check back.